 by Glenn Morton.

-Neglect of Geologic Data, by ASA member Dan Wonderly
+Neglect of Geologic Data, by the late Dan Wonderly

 Wonderly's book presents many lines of robust